 - Minimal noise impacts are expected to occur throughout construction at the Rosehill site.
-Nearby residential and 'other sensitive' receivers will be impacted throughout the works. - All predicted noise levels are below the Highly Noise Affected (HNA) NML of 75 dBA. - Work scenarios at the Rosehill will be undertaken at various work hours including OOHW2.
-Scenarios Diaphragm wall (RH.16a), Box excavation, from surface (RH17) and Box excavation, rock at depth (RH18) will be limited to the approved hours. - Predicted LAFmax noise levels are below the sleep disturbance screening level at all nearby residential receivers for all scenarios during OOHW.
+Nearby residential and 'other sensitive' receivers will be impacted throughout the works. - Predicted noise levels are below the HNA NML of 75 dBA at nearby residential receivers for all scenarios. - Work scenarios at the Rosehill will be undertaken at various work hours including OOHW2. - Predicted LAFmax noise levels are below the sleep disturbance screening level at all nearby residential receivers for all scenarios during OOHW.